 Road Trip Story Starters

-I wasn’t sure how my son would do with this, but he caught right on.
-I read the first sentence, and we went around the car imagining and making the funniest story possible.
+I wasn’t sure how this would go, but I read the first sentence, and we went around the car imagining and making the funniest story possible.

 Road Trip Alphabet Search